 Tree Works Permit

-You need a Tree Works Permit to prune, remove or undertake works on or near a significant tree on your property, or a neighbouring property.
+You may need a Tree Works Permit to remove, prune or undertake works on or near a significant tree on your property, or a neighbouring property.

-If you remove or damage a significant tree without a permit, you will receive a penalty or fine in accordance with General Local Law.
+General Local Law (page 41) protects trees deemed "significant" on private properties.
+If you remove or damage a significant tree without a permit, you will receive a penalty or fine.

 You must apply for a Tree Works Permit to: